 While luxury vinyl doesn't have a rating per se, the vinyl thickness should be 8-mm or 9-mm, with it going as high as 10 or 12 for an authentic hardwood feeling.
 The top clear melamine wear layer protects the floor from scratches and scuffs.
 It is measured in mils, and that number should be at least 20.

 We'll help you sort it out and give you a quality flooring installation

 that will become the jewel in the crown of your house.
 Come into the Floor Depot showroom

 in San Jose, CA, to explore our large inventory and hear about our expert installers.
-We work with homes and businesses in the San Francisco Bay area, especially San Jose, CA, Santa Clara, CA, Los Gatos, CA, Los Altos, CA, and Fremont, CA. Be sure to ask about your next flooring installation estimate.
+We work with homes and businesses in the San Jose, CA area, especially San Jose, CA, Santa Cruz, CA, Palo Alto, CA, Mountain View, CA, Santa Clara, CA, and Fremont, CA. Be sure to ask about your next flooring installation estimate.